 It is what native people have known all along.
-It is our task now to step out into nature and begin to come home to ourselves by using various nature based practices.
-Contact me now to find out how you can best begin to reconnect to nature yourself through the services that I can offer you through Allies Of Nature.
+It is our task now to step out into nature and begin to come home to ourselves by using various shamanic practices.
+Answer The Call To Adventure now to find out how you can best begin to reconnect to nature yourself through the services that I can offer you through Allies Of Nature.

 If you care to comment on this blog with regards to any issues or feelings it brings up for you please feel free to do so below.